SebastianMuskalla/MarkdownToHTML/README.md

 This is a script for converting markdown files into standalone fully styled HTML files using the GitHub API (<https://docs.github.com/en/rest/markdown>).

-**This code is available as the docker container `smuskalla/markdown-to-html` on Docker Hub, <https://hub.docker.com/r/smuskalla/markdown-to-html>**
+**MarkdownToHTML is available as the docker container `smuskalla/markdown-to-html` on Docker Hub, <https://hub.docker.com/r/smuskalla/markdown-to-html>.**

 TL;DR
 -----